My name is David Toyne

 I was born in Lincoln, Lincolnshire on the 25th August 1942, (at 9.10pm) and spent the first 16 years in Geneva Avenue, in the St Giles district of that smallish town - followed by just a couple of years in Ingleby Crescent on the Ermine Estate.
 I had 8 bothers and sisters, 4 of each - more of which later

-I left The Lincoln School (now Christ's Hospital School) on Wragby Road, at 17 with just 3 'O' Levels (French, Englisn and Handicraft) and worked for a year in the City Engineer's Department, at their Stamp End Depot, wiht Liz and two delightful bosses whose names I cannot remember (well I am 76!)
+In 1959 I left The Lincoln School (now Christ's Hospital School) on Wragby Road, at 17 years old, with just 3 'O' Levels (French, Englisn and Handicraft) and worked for a year in the City Engineer's Department, at their Stamp End Depot, with Liz and two delightful bosses whose names were Ted and Will.

 However, I had always wanted to be a pilot in the Fleet Air Arm, and took the entry exam and the medical (both passed) but needed Maths.
 So I tried to get Maths at 'O' Level three more times before giving up and joining the Merchant Marine . . . as an Assistant Steward (a far cry from the aeroplane pilot I really wanted to be . . . )

-My first Ship was the MV Gladys Bowater (of Bowater Scot - toilet tissue fame) where I worked by for a week with a skeleton dockside crew before signing off, collecting my (free) Travel Warrant and travelling back home to Lincoln . . .
+My first Ship was the MV Gladys Bowater (of Bowater Scot - toilet tissue fame) where I 'worked by' for a weekend with a skeleton dockside crew before signing off, collecting my (free) Travel Warrant and travelling back home to Lincoln . . .

-Then Horticulture, working, advising and teaching, for (at the moment) 43 years - which is how I arrived at those qualifications quoted at the top of this page!!
+Horticulture has lasted me ever since - working, advising and teaching, for (at the moment) 44 years - which is how I arrived at those qualifications quoted at the top of this page!!

-And that is where I am now - still a Horticulturist but officially retired for 7 years now, but casually working at what I love best, giving talks and advice on gardenng.
+And that is where I am now - still a Horticulturist but officially retired for 11 years now, but casually working at what I love best, giving talks and advice on gardenng.